Payback (2020): Preliminary matches

 The actual pay-per-view opened with Apollo Crews defending the United States Championship against Bobby Lashley (accompanied by MVP and Shelton Benjamin).
 After a competitive match, Lashley forced Crews to tap out to the Full Lashley Lock to win the title for a second time.
 Following the match, Crews attacked Lashley and stated that he would win his title back.

 Next, Big E faced Sheamus.
 In the end, Big E performed the Big Ending on Sheamus to win the match.

 After that, Matt Riddle fought King Corbin.
 In the climax, Riddle performed the Floating Bro on Corbin to win the match.
 Following the match, an irate Corbin attacked Riddle during a backstage interview.

 In the next match, Bayley and Sasha Banks defended the WWE Women's Tag Team Championship against Nia Jax and Shayna Baszler.
 In the closing moments, Baszler applied the Kirifuda Clutch on Bayley while simultaneously applying the death lock on Banks.
-As Banks attempted to poke the eyes of Baszler, Baszler used Banks' own arm to choke Bayley, who tapped out, to win the title.
+As Banks attempted to poke the eyes of Baszler, Baszler used Banks' own arm to choke Bayley, who tapped out, to win the titles.
 Following the match, an elated Jax and Baszler celebrated their victory in the ring while a disappointed Bayley and Banks sat at ringside.

 Next, Keith Lee faced Randy Orton.
 During the match, Orton would constantly taunt Lee by stating that Lee should respect him.
 Outside the ring, Lee threw Orton on the announce table.
 In the climax, as Orton attempted an RKO, Lee countered into a Spirit Bomb to win the match.

 In the penultimate match, father-and-son team, Rey and Dominik Mysterio faced Seth Rollins and Murphy.
 In the climax, as Rollins attempted a Powerbomb on Mysterio, Mysterio countered out of it, throwing Rollins back.
 Murphy (the legal partner) then accidentally kicked Rollins in the head, taking him out.
 Dominik then took advantage and performed a 619 and a splash on Murphy to win the match.